 If you have worked as a part-time worker in a daycare center or been a babysitter, here is a template that thoroughly matches your role and responsibility within the institution.

-All that you can do is alter the color theme and icon based on the job.
+All that you can do is alter the color theme and icon based on the job like an Indesign Resume Template.

 2. Simple high school resume